losbiw/kas-portfolio/README.md

 ## Goal

-This is a portfolio website created for my ex-girlfriend, breaking up with who didn't make her any less talented (you could check out her instagram [here](https://www.instagram.com/nefarious.kas/))
+This is a portfolio website created for my ex-girlfriend (you could check out her instagram [here](https://www.instagram.com/nefarious.kas/))

 ## Local deployment